 Thousands of people get certified to teach yoga each day.
-The beauty of the saturated market is that we all internalize, interpret and ultimately deliver what we’ve learned differently.
+The good news is, even though the market is saturated in some areas, we all internalize, interpret and ultimately deliver what we’ve learned differently.

 Therefore, no two yoga classes you’ll take will ever be the same.